 - Better insulating windows can help lower your energy

 At Pella, we understand that window and door glass needs differ by the region of the country that you’re located in.
-That’s why we carry glass options for the climate and weather in Kansas City.
+That’s why we carry glass options for the climate and weather in Overland Park.
 Just browse our energy efficient glass options for more details.
 When you pick glass for your windows and

 patio doors that uses insulating argon, you can rest easy knowing you’ve made a decision that will help improve the comfort and reduce the energy expenses for your home.
 And that feels pretty good.